RISE-UNIBAS/networks_gephi/README.md

 - Gephi, [Learn how to use Gephi](https://gephi.org/users/).
 - Martin Grandjean, [Gephi: Introduction to Network Analysis and Visualization](http://www.martingrandjean.ch/gephi-introduction), 14/10/2015.
 - Mathieu Jacomy, “A standard for presenting network visualizations”, _Reticular_, 01/03/2019, <https://reticular.hypotheses.org/834>.
+- Mathieu Jacomy, Venturini, Tommaso, Liliana Bounegru, and Jonathan Gray (2017).
+“How to Tell Stories with Networks: Exploring the Narrative Affordances of Graphs with the Iliad”.
+In The Datafied Society, edited by Mirko Tobias Schäfer and Karin van Es, 155–170.
+Amsterdam. <https://doi.org/10.1515/9789048531011-014>
 - Clément Levallois, [Gephi tutorials](https://seinecle.github.io/gephi-tutorials/), Last update: 2022.
 - Mark Newman, _Networks: An Introduction_, Oxford University Press, 2010.
 - Katherine Ognyanova, [Static and dynamic network visualization with R](https://kateto.net/network-visualization), 2021
 - Katharina A. Zweig, _Network Analysis Literacy: A Practical Approach to the Analysis of Networks_, Springer, 2016.